Candra0x6/Roca/contracts/docs/LOTTERY_IMPLEMENTATION.md

 ## Conclusion

-The LotteryManager contract successfully implements task SC-008, providing a robust, secure, and gas-efficient lottery system for the Arisan+ platform.
+The LotteryManager contract successfully implements task SC-008, providing a robust, secure, and gas-efficient lottery system for the Roca platform.
 The implementation uses pseudo-randomness suitable for MVP deployment while maintaining fairness through weighted selection and comprehensive security measures.